Configure Pi Hole for DNS Over TLS

 Pi-hole is a wonderful program for both technical and non-technical users to run a local DNS caching server, allowing you to block malicious and ad-serving domains.
 One of the fundamental flaws of DNS is the lack of encryption or integrity, which allows your ISP to snoop DNS traffic or spoof a DNS response.
 DNS-over-TLS will not completely solve these problems (see the end of this tutorial), but it provides a step in the right direction.
 Let’s get started.

-Pi-hole uses dnsmasq as it’s DNS server.
+Pi-hole uses a fork of dnsmasq as it’s DNS server.
 To use DoT, we will actually need to run an additional DNS server, Unbound, that provides this feature.
-To install on a debian-based system, run the following:
+To install on a Debian-based system, run the following:

 Once installed, run the following command to grab a configuration file: